i-ron-y/eslint-starter-file-generator/README.md

 # ESLint Starter File Generator

-Extracts rules from ESLint's [List of available rules](https://eslint.org/docs/rules/) page and outputs fully-functional .eslintrc starter files.
+Extracts rules from ESLint's [List of available rules](https://eslint.org/docs/rules/) page and outputs fully-functional ESLint starter files with all rules set to 0.

 ## Usage